reuters-graphics/docs_graphics-kit/pages/for_developers/sample-project.md

 ---
 published: true
-title: Migrating an old rig project to the new rig
+title: Migrating an old rig project to the new kit
 order: 8
 ---